 The statements in this section were released by the Bahá’í International Community, with the exception of “Unity and Consultation” by the National Spiritual Assembly of the Bahá’ís of the U.S.

-We are currently unaware of any active environmental projects operating within a Baha’i Faith framework.
+Information on the International Environment Forum.
+We are actively seeking additional Baha'i engaged ptojects.
 If you have a project that you believe should belong in this section, Please message our webmaster using the Contact Form.

 In addition to the links in the Engaged Projects section, we have provided a brief list of additional online resources here.